hyperledger/besu-docs/docs/Tutorials/Contracts/Calling-Contract-Functions.md

 }
 ```

-Once the contract is deployed, you can perform a read operation using the `get` function call and a write operation
+Once the contract is deployed, you can perform a read operation using the `get` function call and a
-using the `set` function call.
+write operation using the `set` function call.
 This tutorial uses the [web3js](https://www.npmjs.com/package/web3) library to interact with the contract.
 A [full example](https://github.com/ConsenSys/quorum-dev-quickstart/blob/master/files/besu/smart_contracts/scripts/public_tx.js)
-of these calls can be found in the Developer Quickstart.
+of these calls can be found in the [Developer Quickstart].

 ### 1. Perform a read operation